 Liquid asphalt production and paving in the Valley contributes 0.160 tons per day (tpd) of oxides of nitrogen (NOx) emissions across the entire Valley.
 While these emissions are low and do not significantly contribute to elevated PM2.5 levels in the Valley, the District has adopted a "no stone left unturned" policy when identifying potential emission reduction opportunities.
 As such, the District made a commitment in the 2012 PM2.5 Plan and 2015 Plan for the 1997 PM2.5 Standard (2015 PM2.5 Plan) to evaluate the feasibility of WMA as an alternative to HMA to reduce NOx emissions from this source category.
-This further study includes the following elements:
+In the 2015 PM2.5 Plan, the District committed to:

-- Evaluate opportunities to further encourage transportation and county agencies to continue transitioning from HMA to WMA as feasible.
-As part of this evaluation, the District will explore the potential feasibility of additional control measures and granting mitigation credits for WMA usage through the District's Indirect Source Review (ISR) program. - 2.
-Evaluate potential outreach and education opportunities for encouraging project developers/construction managers to increase their adoption and implementation of WMA.
+- 1. Evaluate opportunities to further encourage transportation and county agencies to continue transitioning from HMA to WMA as feasible.
+As part of this evaluation, the District will explore the potential feasibility of additional control measures and granting mitigation credits for WMA usage through the District's Indirect Source Review (ISR) program. - Evaluate potential outreach and education opportunities for encouraging project developers/construction managers to increase their adoption and implementation of WMA.